“If I didn’t have Media Defence’s support, I would have been condemned .”

-In 2021, we carried out our fifth annual Journalist Impact Survey to look at the longer-term impact of our support on our primary beneficiaries: journalists.
+In 2022, we carried out our sixth annual Journalist Impact Survey to look at the longer-term impact of our support to journalists.
 We designed our Journalist Impact Survey to understand the quality of our legal and financial support to journalists.
-In addition, it allows us to gain a greater appreciation of the role of legal defence in ensuring journalists can continue to report.
+In addition, the survey enables us to gain a greater appreciation of the role of legal defence in ensuring journalists can continue to report.
 Finally, the survey allows us to test our theory of change: access to legal defence enables journalists to continue reporting and holding governments and authorities to account for the public.
 As a result, these findings inform our future casework.

 Key findings include:

-- 68% of respondents reported feeling satisfied with the outcome of their case
+- 64% of respondents reported feeling satisfied with the outcome of their case;

 - 100% of respondents would recommend our support to other journalists facing legal action; and

 The survey found that our support and that of our partners was incredibly effective.
-For over 80% of respondents, this support enabled them to continue reporting on public interest issues.
-For some journalists, this need for support was acute.
-As one respondent expressed, “[without Media Defence’s support] I would have been in prison by now.”
+For 95% of respondents, this support enabled them to continue reporting on public interest issues.

 LPM Lintas: Indonesian student magazine shut down after reporting on sexual harassment investigation

 At the State Institute of Islamic Studies (IAIN) in Ambon, Indonesia, student magazine LPM Lintas was shut down in March 2022 after publishing the results of an investigation into allegations of sexual harassment at the university.
 The investigation relied on the testimony of dozens of students.
 The university’s rector subsequently issued a decree to close […]